TedTschopp/MCP-Server-Using-Github-Pages/IMPLEMENTATION.md

 ## Contributing

 To add more content:
-1. Edit the appropriate JSON file in `_data/`
+1. Edit the appropriate JSON file in `data/`
 2. Follow the existing structure
-3. Commit and push (GitHub Actions will rebuild)
+3. Commit and push to GitHub
-4. Changes go live automatically
+4. Changes go live automatically on GitHub Pages

 ## License